 International students have the same workplace rights as all workers in Australia.
 If you are having issues at work the Fair Work Ombudsman (FWO) is available to give you free help.
 Importantly, you can seek the FWO’s assistance without fear of your visa being cancelled.

 Jessica, a 21-year-old international student came to Sydney from Shanghai, China.
-While studying an accounting degree at university, she looked for casual work.
+While studying an accounting degree at university, she looked for a casual job.
 Jessica was worried that her English might not be good enough for some employers, so she applied for jobs advertised on various Chinese community websites.
 She found a job working in a Chinese restaurant.

 Her new boss was also from Shanghai and gave Jessica free meals on the days she worked.
 Jessica felt comfortable and safe working in a place where she didn’t need to speak much English and her boss treated her nicely.
 Her boss gradually asked her to work more and more hours.
 In most weeks, she worked over 50 hours.

 Jessica never received a payslip and her hours changed constantly.
 She started to write down the hours she worked and the amount she was paid on her phone.
 Jessica received $10 an hour and then, after several months, this increased to $13 an hour.

 Impact on studies

 Jessica spent so many hours working in the restaurant that she failed two of her university subjects.
 She realised that she spent too much time working and did not have enough time and energy to study.
 Jessica asked her boss about reducing her hours.
 Her boss said no and told her that if she did, he would report Jessica to the Immigration Department for breaching her visa.
 Jessica knew that her visa only allowed her to work 40 hours a fortnight during the semester.